-7. STATEMENT OF REASONS
+6. STATEMENT OF REASONS

-Description of the development The proposed development is for Reconfiguring a Lot (two lots into two lots)
+Description of the development

-Reasons for Decision a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and
+Reconfiguring a Lot for a Boundary Realignment (two lots into two lots)

-b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.
+Reasons for Decision

-Assessment Benchmarks The proposed development was assessed against the following assessment benchmarks:
+- a) Assessment of the development against the relevant zone purpose, planning scheme codes and planning scheme policies demonstrates that the proposed development will not cause significant adverse impacts on the surrounding natural environment, built environment and infrastructure, community facilities, or local character and amenity; and - b) On balance, the application should be approved because the circumstances favour Council exercising its discretion to approve the application even though the development does not comply with an aspect of the assessment benchmarks.

-Low Density Residential Zone Code;
+Assessment Benchmarks

-Steep Land Overlay Code;
+The development was assessed against the following assessment benchmarks:

-Access, Parking And Transport Code;
+- Local Government Infrastructure Plan;

-Filling and Excavation Code;
+- Rural Zone Code;

-Landscape Code;
+- Flood Hazard Overlay Code;

-Reconfiguring a Lot Code;
+- Access, Parking and Transport Code;

-Stormwater Management Code; and
+- Landscape Code;

-Water and Sewer Code.
+- Stormwater Management Code;

-Compliance with assessment benchmarks The development was assessed against all of the assessment benchmarks listed above and wholly complies without exception.
+- Water and Sewer Code; and

-Matters prescribed by regulation The Rockhampton Region Planning Scheme 2015 (version 2.1); and The common material, being the material submitted with the application.
+- Reconfiguring a Lot Code.